jjlee/rescript-mode/README.md

 there](https://github.com/rescript-lang/rescript-vscode/blob/master/CONTRIBUTING.md#install-dependencies).

-The language server should then be present as `server/out/server.js` (and in newer rescript-vscode versions, also the analysis native `analysis/rescript-editor-analysis.exe`).
+The language server should then be present as `server/out/server.js` (and in newer rescript-vscode versions, also the analysis native binary `analysis/rescript-editor-analysis.exe`).

 ### Vanilla Emacs